-We support EFRAG draft response.
-However, we suggest raising the difficulties of determining the triggering event and the reliable measure for unconditional obligation.
+However, we disagree that the probability criterion for recognising assets and liabilities has been abandoned and we consider that probability should be kept as a recognition criterion.
+We also would like to raise the difficulties of determining the triggering event and the reliable measure for unconditional obligation.
 We refer to our answers to questions 2 and 6 of the amendments of IAS 37.
 We concur with the view of the dissenting Board member (AV19) that removing the reliable measurement recognition criterion may create inconsistencies in the reliability of components of financial statements.